SebastianG36/fullstackopen/part0/ex-0.6.md

     participant browser
     participant server

-    Note right of browser: When the note is submitted, the event handler on the JavaScript activates and executes the code Note right of browser: The code adds the new note to the notes list and rerenders the note list on the page browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
+    Note right of browser: When the note is submitted, the event handler on the JavaScript code activates and executes the code
+    Note right of browser: The code adds the new note to the notes list and rerenders the note list on the page browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server